vikas-saini-7/code-collab/README.md

 ## Overview

 Code Collab enables multiple collaborators to work on code files together in real time.
-It removes the need for constant pushing, pulling, or resolving merge conflicts.

 This tool is ideal for: